-Big dogs are usually pretty eye-catching, and this is especially true of big, white fluffy breeds.
-Add one to your family and you’ll surely turn heads while walking around the neighborhood or playing at the park.
+Big dogs are usually pretty eye-catching, and this is especially true of big white fluffy dog breeds.
+Add a large white furry dog to your family and you’ll surely turn heads while walking around the neighborhood or playing at the park.

 Before jumping into our list, we should discuss some of the considerations that went into the selection process.
 While we considered a variety of factors, the following three were the most important:

 Obviously, we wanted to focus on big dog breeds.
 We typically consider “large” or “big” dogs to be between about 50 and 90 pounds, although we sometimes let slightly smaller or larger breeds sneak in when it seems appropriate.

 Our guideline is exactly that – a guideline.
 It isn’t written in stone.

 But, there are also a few awesome white big fluffy dogs that fall into the “giant” category (meaning that they usually weigh more than 90 pounds), so we’ve included a few giant white dogs too.

 We’ve tried to focus on those breeds that give the overall impression of a big white dog.
 But, we won’t limit the list to those breeds that are completely white.
 Some breeds on the list may also bear patches, stripes or washes of other colors, and a few come in other colors too.

 #3.
 The List Must Include Dog Breeds with Several Different Personalities